 Roughly 50% of new businesses fail within the first 4 years.
-The most common reason why new businesses fail is because business owners try to do everything and end up burnt out.
+The most common reason why new businesses fail is that business owners try to do everything and end up burnt out.

 This is because new entrepreneurs focus on technical things instead of focusing on running a business.
 To avoid this, you need to know when it's time to change your approach.